HIGH COAST INTERNATIONAL FILM FESTIVAL – True Independent Films in the Swedish High Coast.

 We work to promote True Independent Films – for film makers to reach out with and for people to see.
 Participating at the High Coast Film Festival should be a valuable and memorable experience.

-The Festival is a two day event - Saturday and Sunday - held at Lunde Folkets Hus (house of the people).
+The Festival is a two day event - Friday and Saturday- held at Lunde Folkets Hus (house of the people).
 Used as a Cinema in the 70's it has now received a revival!
-On Friday we start off with an invitation only party for participating film makers, press, film organizations and special guests.
-Networking, interviews and press, but also just a celebration and a good time.

 The foundational idea with the festival and the program we put together is the personal voice and expression through the medium of film.
 There are no sections for contemporary films or attention to any specific topics or methods – film as a means to artisticly express and portray is what puts the program together.

 As a result we show films with all sorts of thematics and methods.
 Strict fiction with a clear cut storyline, wild experimental film poetry, quiet anthropological documentaries.
 Comedies, dramas and everything there between.
 Some are entertaining, some are not.
 Some are easy to digest, some not at all.

 We pay for accommodation at the nearby Hotel Björkudden for all selected film makers, a wonderful establishment located by the river in the middle of the High Coast.
 This is something we do to help and support visiting the festival and part of our ambition to make it a valuable experience for participating film makers.